 Most cloud-based backup services offer free storage.
 Google, for example, gives account holders the first 15 GB for free.
 If you exceed the free storage limit, most websites have the option to purchase additional storage for a monthly or annual fee.

-But some cloud storage is available for purchase without a subscription.
-Polar Cloud Services offers five terabytes for life for $79.99, no annual fees, just a one-time purchase.
-Quite a deal when most five terabyte hard drives go for about the same price but can’t boast the longevity of the cloud.
+Cloud storage options such as Backblaze offer unlimited backup from your Mac or PC for just $6.00 a month, and you can even get started for free.
+Quite a deal when most five terabyte hard drives go for about the thirty times that price but can’t boast the longevity of the cloud.